Ragasusanth/Module1/Datatypes-Character Literals.md

 # Datatypes-Character Literal in Python

 ## 🎯 Aim
-To write a Python program that prints the characters `'T'` and `'a'` using character literals.
+To write a Python program that prints the characters `'S'` and `'K'` using character literals.

 ## 🧠 Algorithm
-1. Print the character `'T'`.
+1. Print the character `'S'`.
-2. Print the character `'a'`.
+2. Print the character `'K'`.

 ## 🧾 Program
 ```